garygr2002/Rebalance/README.md

 ### Holding Type

 The holding type begins in column 1, and is 1 character.
 Its content is constrained to one of the following characters: 'A' (an account row), 'F' (a row for a fund available for rebalance), 'I' (an institution row), 'J' (a row for a fund <b><i>not</i>,</b> available for rebalance), 'P' (a portfolio row), 'Q', (a row for a single bond or stock), 'X' (a row for an exchange-trade fund).
-I hope the use of the [Holding Type](#holding-type) is self-explanatory.
+I hope the use of the holding type is self-explanatory.

 ### Holding Foreign